-A. Samples for sieves analysis shall be obtained from the material to be tested by the use of a sample splitter or by the method of quartering.
+A. Samples for sieves analysis shall be obtained from the material to be tested using a sample splitter or by the method of quartering.
 Fine aggregate sampled by the quartering method shall be thoroughly mixed and in a moist condition.
-The sample for testing shall be approximately the weight desired and shall be the end result of the splitting or quartering method.
+The sample for testing shall be approximately the weight desired and shall be the result of the splitting or quartering method.